Single Kansans drinking more in quarantine according to study

-PORTLAND, Oreg.
-(WIBW) -- A recent study shows single Kansans are drinking more during lockdown than couples says Cherry Digital, a PR and Marketing agency.
+A recent study shows single Kansans are drinking more during lockdown than couples says Recovery.org.

 The recent study by Recovery.org shows half of single respondents admitted drinking more due to being lonely while 46% said if they had a partner locked down with them that it would encourage them to drink less and make healthier decisions.